Table of content

 </video>

-Choose an accessible video media player
+Pick an accessible video player.

 17 - Provide transcripts or audio descriptions for audio content